OC GRIP BY THE NUMBERS

 Increase in Well-being

-Actual Outcome: The Youth Resiliency Survey results showed 60% of participants reporting an increase in resiliency and the PROMIS-Youth Survey resulted in 60% of participants reporting improvement.
+Actual Outcome: The Youth Resiliency Survey resulted in 79% of participants reporting an increase in resiliency and the PROMIS-Youth Survey resulted in 67% of participants reporting improvement.
+Overall, 73% of participants reported improvement in this area.

 Percentage of students/youth